 The body will only convert as much beta-carotene to vitamin A as it needs, and carrots have never been associated with any birth-related complications.
 Eating a lot of carrots can cause carotenodermia, a harmless condition that turns the skin’s color slightly orange.

-In addition to its great name and taste, it provides incredible health benefits as a powerful detoxification tool and antioxidant.
+In addition to its great taste, parsley provides incredible health benefits as a powerful detoxification tool and antioxidant.
 When the body is burdened with too many toxins from chemical exposures in our internal and external environment, these toxins can cause oxidative damage and inflammation, which frequently causes skin conditions.

 Parsley also contains a super nutrient called apigenin which can aid in regulating the immune system.
 Apigenin has been shown to lower TNF-alpha (2), an inflammatory molecule involved in psoriasis and eczema.